bugs-creator/LatentArtiFusion/readme.md

 --dataloader_num_workers=1
 ```

-If you decide continue your last train, you can add the following args:
+If you decide to continue your last train, you can add the following args:

 ```
 --resume_from_checkpoint=<checkpoint dir>
 ```

-We also provide a training script on another kind of unet.
+We also provide a training script on another kind of UNet.
 But it's less effective on latent space.
 Try it if you're interested.

 ```
 accelerate launch train_latent_swinunet.py \